NSW Combined High Schools Sports Association Handbook

-(i) In order to reduce travel to a reasonable minimum, entries will be drawn within their sporting region, and then proceed into a twenty team final draw.
+(i) In order to reduce travel to a reasonable minimum, entries will be drawn within their association, and then proceed into a twenty team final draw.

-(ii) If entries are too few in any region to constitute a regional draw, entries from that region will be included in the draw of the closest region.
+(ii) If entries are too few in any association to constitute an association draw, entries from that association will be included in the draw of the closest association.

 (iii) The draw

-The entire draw for the knockout competitions will be made following the closing date for entries.
+The entire draw for the state-wide competitions will be made following the closing date for entries.

-The draws will be made in accordance with Rule (e) by the regional touch conveners, in consultation with the Regional Sports Coordination Officer.
+The draws will be made by the association conveners, in consultation with the local association sports coordination officer.

 When compiling the draws, the following provisions will apply: